 Nearby Badlands National Park is also well worth visiting for its spectacularly coloured and eroded rock formations, and for its remarkably preserved fossils.
 Adjacent to the park lies the Pine Ridge Indian Reservation, the second largest in the USA, where a monument commemorates the massacre of Native Americans by the US Army at Wounded Knee in 1890.
 Other nearby attractions include Wind Cave National Park, and Custer State Park where elk, bighorn sheep, wild donkeys and bison thrive.

-Our itineraries will give you suggestions for what is possible when you travel in Deadwood, and they showcase routes we know work particularly well.
-Treat them as inspiration, because your trip will be created uniquely by one of our specialists.
+This sample itinerary will give you an idea of what is possible when you travel in Deadwood, and showcases routes we know work particularly well.
+Treat this as inspiration, because your trip will be created uniquely by one of our specialists.

 Map of Deadwood

 Accommodation choices for Deadwood